aws/aws-nitro-enclaves-cli/README.md

   - 'ci_entrypoint.sh': The script which launches the CLI continuous integration tests

-  - 'run_tests.sh': The continuous integration test suite for the CLI across all supported platforms
+  - 'scripts/run_tests.sh': The continuous integration test suite for the CLI across all supported platforms

 ## Security issue notifications